-While interviews with ILO staff covered a number of points and range of perspectives, all ILO staff emphasized the centrality of ensuring technical experts possess the capabilities to work productively within the institutional setting of the counterpart.
+While interviews with ILO staff covered a number of points and range of perspectives, all ILO staff emphasized the centrality of ensuring that technical experts possess the capabilities to enable them to work productively within the institutional setting of the counterpart.

-Core competencies should include:

-- 1) Technical expertise; - Understanding of adult learning/teaching methods and ability to effectively transfer skills in low-capacity environments; - Ability to function in poorly resourced workplace environments that lack comfort; - Focus and stamina to sustain extended, intensive engagement with counterparts; - 5) 'Soft skills' and language skills necessary to navigate the social context of the institution, cultivate relationships, build trust and enable counterparts to learn, act and achieve.
-Overall, ILO advisors emphasize 'role fit' of technical experts as a prerequisite.
+Core competences should include: 1) technical expertise; 2) understanding of adult learning and teaching methods and ability to effectively transfer skills in low-capacity environments; 3) ability to function in poorly-resourced workplace environments that lack comfort; 4) focus and stamina for sustain extended, intensive engagement with counterparts; 5) 'soft skills' and language skills necessary to navigate the social context of the institution, cultivate relationships, build trust and enable counterparts to learn, act and achieve.
+Overall, ILO advisors emphasize the 'role fit' of technical experts as a prerequisite.

-Flexible project strategy: Different ministries have different financial and human resources which in turn determine the extent to which international staff can work "embedded."
-Even within a single government these differences can vary starkly depending on the ministerial counterparts - in some cases "delivering by and through national institutions" is not feasible during the initial stages of a project/programme.
-ILO adviser therefore highlighted the importance of a realistic project strategy that provides sufficient flexibility and financial resources to accompany institutional learning processes over a prolonged period of time.
+Flexible project strategy: Different ministries have different financial and human resources which in turn determine the extent to which international staff can work in an "embedded"

+manner.
+Even within a single government structure these differences can vary starkly depending on the ministerial counterparts - in some cases "delivering by and through national institutions" is not feasible during the initial stages of a project or programme.
+The ILO adviser therefore highlighted the importance of a realistic project strategy that provides sufficient flexibility and financial resources to accompany institutional learning processes over a prolonged period of time.

-3.5 Comparative Advantage: Lessons learnt from working within institutions in Timor-Leste
+3.5 Comparative Advantage: Lessons Learned from working within institutions in Timor-Leste

-ILO's experience in Timor-Leste offers at least three concrete lessons of working integrated in national institutions in fragile settings.
-These also explain how the ILO in Timor-Leste established a broad base of support and consolidated its position as the leading technical assistance programme in employment and workforce development.
+ILO's experience in Timor-Leste offers at least three concrete lessons regarding integrated working in national institutions in fragile settings.
+These lessons also explain how the ILO in Timor-Leste established a broad base of support and consolidated its position as the provider of the leading technical assistance programme in employment and workforce development.

-- 1) Decision Makers Benefit from Direct Experience.
+1. Decision-Makers Benefit from Direct Experience

 The 'embedded approach' addresses the shortcomings of current development practice: By enabling key decision-makers to benefit from direct experience and supporting fully informed investment decisions, an 'embedded approach' provides partners with known products, tested systems and a reduced risk of white elephants.
-It is a 'test-drive' that allows for mistakes to be made and provides sustained capacity development. - 2) New Institutions Benefit from Sustainable Tailor-made Solutions.
-Through working embedded the ILO - assists counterparts in designing the necessary organizational structure(s) to improve project delivery; - (2) provides funds and technical assistance to the counterpart to recruit and train new staff for positions within the new department/section/unit; - (3) supports these new organizational staff units to build out the necessary systems to support the delivery of the project outputs.
+It is a 'test-drive' that allows for mistakes to be made and provides sustained capacity development.

+2. New Institutions Benefit from Sustainable Tailor-made Solutions

+Through working embedded the ILO

+(1) assists counterparts in designing the necessary organizational structure(s) to improve project delivery;

+(2) provides funds and technical assistance to the counterpart to recruit and train new staff for positions within the new department, section or unit;

+(3) supports these new organizational staff units in building up the necessary systems to support the delivery of the project outputs.

-This coherent process provides institutional partners with three tangible benefits: 1) The new structure is a fully operational; ; 2) these departments/units/sections are fully staffed with personnel who were trained inside the institution and 'own' the systems that they themselves developed; 3) these key assets - an operational structure with capable personnel - are also affordable for government because salaries and expectations have not been artificially inflated by international agency salary scales.
+This coherent process provides institutional partners with three tangible benefits: 1) The new structure is a fully operational; 2) these departments, units or sections are fully staffed with personnel trained in the institution and who therefore 'own' the systems that they themselves developed; 3) these key assets - an operational structure with capable personnel - are also affordable for government because salaries and expectations have not been artificially inflated by international agency salary scales.

-The 'embedded approach' develops resources in place and provides not only a sustainable bespoke solution to service delivery constraints, but is also appreciated by donors that seek 'value for money' and look favourably upon a more rational use of project resources.
+The 'embedded approach' develops resources on the spot and not only provides a sustainable bespoke solution to service delivery constraints, but is also appreciated by donors that seek 'value for money' and look favourably on a more rational use of project resources.